Anastasios George Leventis: Private life

-He married Fofi.He had a child, Fotini Papadopoulos Leventis.He had four grand children.

-Constantinos Yiorkadjis (Mayor of Nicosia).Maria Yiorkadji, Nicolas Papadopoulos (Member of the Cypriot Parliament),Anastasia Papadopoulou.

-He is also uncle to Constantine (Dino) Leventis (1938–2002), businessman and major art benefactor of Hellenic art at the Metropolitan Museum of Art in New York and other museums around the world: in April 2000, the Metropolitan Museum opened the A.G.
-Leventis Foundation Gallery where the museum's collection of Cypriot sculpture, terracottas, vases, jewelry and coins from the fifth and fourth centuries BC are displayed.
-The foundation also helped pay for similar galleries devoted to ancient Greek and Cypriot art in the British Museum, the Louvre in Paris and the Fitzwilliam Museum at Cambridge University, among others, according to its latest annual report.
+He was uncle to Constantine "Dino" Leventis (1938–2002), businessman and major art benefactor of Hellenic art at the Metropolitan Museum of Art in New York and other museums around the world: in April 2000, the Metropolitan Museum opened the A.G.
+Leventis Foundation Gallery, where the museum's collection of Cypriot sculpture, terracottas, vases, jewelry and coins from the 5th and 4th centuries BC are displayed.
+The foundation also helped pay for similar galleries devoted to ancient Greek and Cypriot art in the British Museum, the Louvre in Paris and the Fitzwilliam Museum at Cambridge, among others, according to its latest annual report.
 In Greece, it has financed extensive archeological work.